chefury/Journal2025/January.md

 # January

 1. Saturday.
-Next I need a direction.
+Next I need a direction. cex or dex